wjsutton/ironviz_gallery_2022/README.md

 For this final section `source("R/update_html_files.R")` updates the html file: `ironviz.html`

-`ironviz.html` is a static HTML file which can be regenerated using an R script, `ironviz_build_html.R`.
+`ironviz.html` is a static HTML file that can be regenerated using an R script, `ironviz_build_html.R`.
 This allows any new images to be added to the gallery page automatically and it refreshes the order of the images so each entry has a fair chance of being top of the page for a while.

 `ironviz_build_html.R` takes our .csv file of submission tweets from Step 2, randomises their order and pastes them into a HTML file.
 As most of the HTML doesn’t change except the images and the number of images quoted I’ve pre-made these files and save them as .txt files under the folder `html`.
 Reading/writing HTML files in R can be accomplished using the readLines & writeLines functions.